laxmanc-123/sample-java-project/README.md

 sections of build.xml that I don't care about for that particular project, set the project properties, clear out the sample sources, and get to work.
+## Added this comment to test push command effect
+## date 2/9/2020  8.35 pm
 ## Setup

 Building this project requires that Ivy be available to Ant.
 All you